FMMT666/launchpad.py/README.md

 ---
 ## Upcoming attractions, notes and thoughts

+  - find a more platform compatible MIDI lib
-  - missing "Pro" functions, buttons, etc...
+  - some missing "Pro" functions, buttons, etc...
-  - missing "Mk2" functions, check compatibility
+  - some missing "Mk2" functions, check compatibility
   - maybe "Mk2" should be the base class for the "Pro" and not the other way round?
   - device search string should be case insensitive
   - better event system